A FICKLE MISTRESS

 Eirene’s cheeks turned a delicate shade of pink.

 ‘I took the liberty of adding a fourth.
 Let’s just say that . . .’
-She gave a discreet cough. ‘. . .
-Between ourselves, since then I’ve been very satisfied in a way I wasn’t before.’
+She gave a discreet cough, ‘. . . since then I’ve been very satisfied in a way I wasn’t before.’

 Aspasia laughed and poured two cups of nectar.

-‘In that case, let us drink to Calliope’s return.
-She has served both you and your husband extremely well.’
+‘Let us drink to the successful wooing of the Muse.
+Her return has served both you and your husband extremely well.’

 ‘To Calliope,’ said Eirene, fondly.
 ‘May my husband’s mistress be forever faithful.’